 Jeffrey

 Indeed!
-Make sure by you add the sauce ingredients as written so it’s properly balanced out.
+Make sure you add all the sauce ingredients as written so it’s properly balanced out.

 Linda